mchiuminatto/synthetick/README.md

 Making $\Delta p_{i} \approx N(\mu, \sigma)$ a normal distribution with mean $\mu$ and standard deviation $\sigma$

-If $\mu$ is 0, then the price generation process is an unbiased random walk, but as will be shown later, using $\mu \neq 0$ (biased random walk) it is possible to control the price trend: up (long or bull), range or down (short or hawkish)
+If $\mu$ is 0, then the price generation process is an unbiased random walk, but as will be shown later, using $\mu \neq 0$ (biased random walk) it is possible to control the price trend: up (long), range or down (short)

 With $\sigma$ it is possible to control price volatility.